 "I think this is a great opportunity for us," said Daniel Weber, an Adventist spokesman.
 "Donald Trump did a great thing when he said, 'Who are Adventists?'
 Now we're answering that question."

-Associated Press writers Steve Peoples, Julie Pace and Jill Colvin in Washington contributed to this report.
+Associated Press writers Steve Peoples, Julie Pace and Jill Colvin contributed to this report from in Washington.

 Follow Rachel Zoll on Twitter at: https://twitter.com/rzollAP